-- 5.1 Demand for new housing, residential extensions and alterations can impact on the character of conservation areas through unsympathetic or poor design.
-The role of each councils' development management function in overseeing future changes to conservation areas is therefore crucial. - 5.2 As detailed in Section 72 of the Planning (Listed Building and Conservation Areas) Act 1990, all development within each conservation area should preserve or enhance its character or appearance.
-Development within conservation areas should be in keeping with local character and this is summarised in the character appraisals.
+- 5.1 Demand for new housing, residential extensions and alterations can impact on the character of the conservation area through unsympathetic or poor design.
+The role of the Council's development management function in overseeing future changes to conservation areas is therefore crucial. - 5.2 As detailed in Section 72 of the Planning (Listed Building and Conservation Areas) Act 1990, all development within the Conservation Area should preserve or enhance its character or appearance.
+Development within conservation areas should be in keeping with local character and this is summarised in the character appraisal.